LagoonYt/Tomorrowsliving/README.md

 We look forward to working alongside you!

+## License 📄

+Tomorrowsliving is licensed under the GNU General Public License version 3 (GPL-v3).
+This ensures that the software and all derivative works are free and remain open-source, promoting a community of sharing and improvement.

+For more details, see the [LICENSE](LICENSE) file in the project repository.

 ## Contact 📧

 If you have any questions, suggestions, or simply want to discuss Tomorrowsliving, we're open to hearing from you.
 Here are the best ways to get in touch: